 - (2) A derivative work prepared under the authority of a grant of a transfer or license of copyright in a work made before the expiration of the original term of copyright could not continue to be used under the terms of the grant during the renewal term without the authority of the owner of the renewal copyright.
 17 U.S.C.
 304(a)(4)(A). - (3) The renewal copyright vested upon the beginning of the renewal term in the party entitled to claim the renewal of copyright at the time the application was made as provided under 17 U.S.C.
-304(a)(2)(A)(i) and (B)(i).

-(e) Statutory parties entitled to claim copyright for the renewal term under section 304(a).

-- (1) Renewal claims must be registered in the name of the party or parties entitled to claim copyright for the renewal term as provided in paragraphs 2 through 4 of this section and as specified in 17 U.S.C.
+304(a)(2)(A)(i) and (B)(i). - (e) Statutory parties entitled to claim copyright for the renewal term under Section 304(a).
+(1) Renewal claims must be registered in the name of the party or parties entitled to claim copyright for the renewal term as provided in paragraphs (e)(2) through (4) of this section and as specified in 17 U.S.C.
 304(a).
 If a work was a new version of a previously published or registered work, renewal registration may be claimed only in the new matter. - (2) If the renewal claim was submitted during the last, i.e., the 28th, year of the original term of copyright, the claim had to be registered in the name[s] of the statutory claimant[s] entitled to claim the renewal copyright on the date on which the claim was submitted to the Copyright Office.
-If the renewal claim is submitted during the sixty-seven year extended renewal term, the renewal claim can be registered only in the name[s] of the statutory claimant[s] entitled to claim the renewal on the last day (December 31) of the original term of copyright.
-These eligible renewal claimants are listed below:

-(i) The person who, on the applicable day, was the copyright proprietor is the appropriate renewal claimant in any posthumous work or any periodical, encyclopedia, or other composite work upon which the copyright was originally secured by the proprietor

-(ii) The person who, on the applicable day, was the copyright proprietor is the appropriate claimant in any work copyrighted by a corporate body (otherwise than as assignees or licensees of the individual author), or by an employer for whom such work was made for hire.

-(iii) For any other copyrighted work, including a contribution by an individual author to a periodical or to an cyclopedic or other composite work, the appropriate claimants, in descending order of eligibility, are the person who, on the applicable day, was:

-(A) the author(s) of the work, if still

-living;

-(B) the widow(er) and/or child(ren) of the author, if the author was deceased on the applicable day;

-(C) the author's executor(s), if still acting in that capacity on the applicable day, provided the author had a will and neither the author, nor any widow(er) or child of the author is still living;

-(D) the author's next of kin, in the absence of a will and if neither the author nor any widow, widower or child of the author is living.
+If the renewal claim is

+- submitted during the sixty-seven year extended renewal term, the renewal claim can be registered only in the name[s] of the statutory claimant[s] entitled to claim the renewal on the last day (December 31) of the original term of copyright.
+These eligible renewal claimants are listed below: - (i) The person who, on the applicable day, was the copyright proprietor is the appropriate renewal claimant in any posthumous work or any periodical, encyclopedia, or other composite work upon which the copyright was originally secured by the proprietor; - (ii) The person who, on the applicable day, was the copyright proprietor is the appropriate claimant in any work copyrighted by a corporate body (otherwise than as assignees or licensees of the individual author), or by an employer for whom such work was made for hire; - (iii) For any other copyrighted work, including a contribution by an individual author to a periodical or to a cyclopedic or other composite work, the appropriate claimants, in descending order of eligibility, are the person who, on the applicable day, was: - (A) The author(s) of the work, if still living; - (B) The widow(er) and/or child(ren) of the author, if the author was deceased on the applicable day; - (C) The author's executor(s), if still acting in that capacity on the applicable day, provided the author had a will and neither the author, nor any widow(er) or child of the author is still living; or - (D) The author's next of kin, in the absence of a will and if neither the author nor any widow, widower or child of the author is living.